wtollett-usgs/docker-vsc-vdx/README.md

 ## Usage
 ---
 Java options can be passed via a JAVA_OPTS environment variable.
-Additionally, the following volumens must be passed in when starting the container:
+The following volumes must be passed in when starting the container:
 1. /opt/vdx/VDX.config
 2. /opt/vdx/vdxSources.config